Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Silicone Gel

-For smaller incisions, we recommend Strataderm Scar Gel.
-We recommend this product for patients who have had a straight-forward breast augmentation or patients who are unable to use a silicone tape.
-We recommend applying your Super Serum Advance+, allow to dry then apply your scar gel.
+For smaller incisions, Strataderm Scar Gel is available.
+This product is for patients who have had a straight-forward breast augmentation or patients who are unable to use silicone tape.
+Speak with your doctor about the recommended use of this product.

 Silicone Tape

-For larger incisions, we recommend a silicone tape.
-This tape is reusable and can be worn continuously for one week at a time.
+For larger incisions, silicone tape is available.
+This tape is reusable and can be worn for up to one week at a time.
 Use continuously for three months.
-This is particularly important for patients who have had a breast lift or a procedure with a larger surgical incision as it aims to help in healing scars and help support the areola to minimise chances of re-stretching.
-We recommend applying your Super Serum Advance+, allow to dry then apply your tape.
+This is particularly important for patients who have had a breast lift or a procedure with a larger surgical incision as it aims to assist in scar formation as well as reduce tension on the wounds.
+Speak with your doctor about the recommended use of this product.

 INFORMATION ON THIS SITE IS NOT A SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE.